-Shannon Persaud Tolnay, Vice-chair
+Shannon Persaud Tolnay, Chair

 Shannon is a seasoned fundraiser with over 17 years of experience.
 She has supported various causes, ranging from education and social services to healthcare and diseases.
 A self-proclaimed nerd, she is extremely excited to be currently working at the Ontario Science Centre, a favourite childhood haunt.
 Shannon is also a great communicator, has a yen for good food and a weakness for dark chocolate.